Dwarfer/TradeFromVehicle/README.md

 Installation
 --------------------------
 Installation -

 Put these files into your mission PBO.
-    Open up your 'init.sqf' file and find this line of code, around line 75 - if (!isDedicated) then {
+Open up your 'init.sqf' file and find this line of code, around line 75 -
+	if (!isDedicated) then {
-    Place the following line of code just below that - ExecVM "TradeFromVehicle Version 2.0\setup\init.sqf";
+Place the following line of code just below that -

-Total Size: ~37kb
+	ExecVM "TradeFromVehicle Version 2.0\setup\init.sqf";

 Setup -
     Head into the setup folder and open up the init.sqf.